Countryside Church Unitarian Universalist – Palatine, IL

 What we believe

 Our church is unique in that we do not have one set of beliefs that everyone must share in order to join.
 Rather, we believe in pluralistic religious ideas and the freedom of their expression.
 We believe that individual reason and conscience are the arbiters of religious truth.
 And we believe that seeking that truth is a never-ending journey.
-Unitarian Universalism is a non-credal religion.
-We affirm and promote . . . .
+Unitarian Universalism is a non-creedal religion.
+Love is the power that holds us together and is at the center of our shared values.
+The values we share include all the following, which we hold as inseparable and deeply interconnected:

-For more information, please visit Beliefs and Principles in Unitarian Universalism.
+For more information, please visit Our Unitarian Universalist Faith.

-“This is a community that helps us stretch and flex our psyche and our souls . . . that pushes us to act to become something new and vital.” ~Tom MacTavish, member since 1999
+"This is a community that helps us stretch and flex our psyche and our souls . . . that pushes us to act to become something new and vital"